Near Miss Examples

 The variety of near miss incidents is as vast and diverse as the workplaces they occur in.
 From equipment-related close calls that can happen in manufacturing plants to almost slipping or tripping over hazards in office spaces, these potential dangers are present all around us.
 It is crucial to address each near miss incident thoroughly to effectively prevent any future accidents from happening.

-In order to avoid potential harm, it is important for organizations to be vigilant about identifying and addressing different types of near misses.
-These could range from situations where a hazardous piece of machinery malfunctions, narrowly avoiding an accident, or scenarios involving simple human errors such as slips and trips.
+To avoid potential harm, it is important for organizations to be vigilant about identifying and addressing different types of near misses.

 Equipment and Machinery Close Calls

 In the hustle and bustle of a busy work environment, equipment and machinery can sometimes be a source of near miss incidents.
 Imagine a worker operating a commercial mower on a slippery surface, where worker slips are a potential hazard, or an employee narrowly escaping an accident due to a malfunctioning machine.
+Among dangerous equipment are forklifts, hydraulic presses, conveyor belts, various machine tools, and many electrical tools and machines (risk of electrocution when the wires are damaged).
+A machine left on could pose a risk.
+So could a hydraulic leak.
 These scenarios are not uncommon and highlight the importance of regular equipment maintenance and worker training to prevent such close calls.

 It’s imperative that proper training and regular maintenance are viewed as integral to a safe workplace, rather than optional extras.
 Training ensures workers are aware of potential hazards and know how to operate machinery safely, while regular maintenance checks help identify and fix potential issues before they lead to near misses or even actual accidents.